tokend/js-sdk/README.md

 It provides:
 - a networking layer API for Horizon endpoints.
-- facilities for building and signing transactions for communicating with  Horizon instance and for submitting transactions or querying network history.
+- facilities for building and signing transactions, for communicating with the Horizon instance, and for submitting transactions or querying network history.

 > **Warning!** Node version of `js-base` (`js-sdk` dependency) package is using [`ed25519`](https://www.npmjs.com/package/ed25519) package, a native implementation of [Ed25519](https://ed25519.cr.yp.to/) in Node.js, as an [optional dependency](https://docs.npmjs.com/files/package.json#optionaldependencies).
-This means that if for any reason installation of this package fails, `js-base` (and `js-sdk`) will fallback to much slower implementation contained in [`tweetnacl`](https://www.npmjs.com/package/tweetnacl).
+This means that if for any reason installation of this package fails, `js-base` (and `js-sdk`) will fallback to the much slower implementation contained in [`tweetnacl`](https://www.npmjs.com/package/tweetnacl).
 >
 > If you are using `js-sdk`/`js-base` in a browser you can ignore this.
 However, for production backend deployments you should definitely be using `ed25519`.
 If `ed25519` is successfully installed and working `StellarSdk.FastSigning` variable will be equal `true`.
-Otherwise, it will be `false`.
+Otherwise it will be `false`.

 ### Branches